stevedonovan/gentle-intro/1-basics.md

     assert_eq!(v2, &[10, 20, 30, 0, 1]);
 }
 ```
-Vectors compare with each other and with array slices by value.
+Vectors compare with each other and with slices by value.

 You can insert values into a vector at arbitrary positions with `insert`,
 and remove with `remove`.
 This is not as efficient as pushing and popping since